 Daily royal jelly consumption reduces total serum cholesterol by 14% and total serum lipids by 10% in humans with atherosclerosis.
 Research suggests that taking 6 g per day for 4 weeks significantly reduces total cholesterol and LDL cholesterol levels.

-Provides anti-aging effects
+Royal jelly provides anti-aging effects

 As an antioxidant, royal jelly also seems to have anti-aging effects.
 A study found that mice fed royal jelly had an increased average life span compared to the control group.
 Royal jelly may also help learning and memory.
 Based on initial evidence that royal jelly contains many compounds that may influence the nervous system and cognition, researchers looked at the impact of royal jelly on spatial memory in aged rats.
 They found that rats given the royal jelly for 2 months had better spatial memory and cognitive performance compared to controls.
 Although the results haven’t yet been replicated in humans, they provide promising evidence for the impact of royal jelly on memory and aging.

-Glucose tolerance and diabetes
+Royal jelly affects glucose tolerance and diabetes

 Royal jelly also affects glucose metabolism.
 In a six-month-long study of healthy volunteers, researchers found that the royal jelly stimulated insulin secretion and led to higher glucose tolerance.
 Another study in 50 female volunteers with type 2 diabetes found that supplementation with 1,000 mg royal jelly significantly reduced blood glucose and elevated insulin secretion.
 Taken together, these findings suggest that royal jelly may help control diabetes symptoms.

 How to use royal jelly